jaredledvina/sensu-go-ansible/CONTRIBUTING.md

 compatible and function as expected across all operating systems.

 Currently, we use [Inspec](https://www.inspec.io/) as the integration tests verifier.
-The eventual goal is that all Sensu 2 configuration management repo's consume a standard Inspec profile that ensures that across all of the individual tools, each is satisfying a baseline configuration standard.
+The eventual goal is that all Sensu Go configuration management repo's consume a standard Inspec profile that ensures that across all of the individual tools, each is satisfying a baseline configuration standard.